quirijndubois/phanim/README.md

 myScreen.addUpdater(drawArrow)
 myScreen.run()
 ```
-The final script will look like this:
+After combining the update functions the final script will look like this:

 ```python
 import phanim